TheJelmega/prog-lang/design/README.md

 Function parameters consists out of a label, a pattern, and a type.
 A label can be optional if the pattern is an identifier pattern.

-The first parameter can be a special receiver parameter, which indicates that this function is a method, and can therefore only be declared within an implementation block.
-The receiver has an implicit `_` label, and can be any of the following types:
-- `Self`
-- `&Self`
-- `&mut Self`
-- any `T` that implements `Deref<Target = Self>`. _TODO: might need an additional `Dispatch` bound_

-The receiver can also be defined as a simple receiver, which results in a receiver with the following types:
-- `self`: `self: Self`
-- `&self`: `self: &Self`
-- `&mut self`: `self: &mut Self`

 Any other parameter is a normal parameters.
 If an explicit label is provided, it can be either